Leo M Kerner

 UNIVERSITY OF MARYLAND

-Achieved a masters of science in entomology in May 2025.
+Achieved a masters of science in entomology and defended a research thesis project in May 2025.

 August 2018 - August 2021